Flag of Belgium

 It represented a golden lion (yellow) on a sandy ground (black), armed (claws) and languishing (tongue) Gules (red).

-The same colors, arranged differently, were incidentally those of the County of Flanders, the first of the principalities of the "flat lands", which thanks to the marriage definitively belonged to the states of the Dukes of Burgundy of the House of Valois of Duke Philippe le Hardi with Margaret of Flanders (marriage was celebrated in 1369, but it was not until 1384 that Margaret became de proprio jure Countess of Flanders, Artois, Nevers, Rethel and the (Franche-)Comté of Burgundy Male after the death of her father Louis).
+The same colors, arranged differently, were incidentally those of the County of Flanders, the first of the principalities of the "flat lands" that definitively belonged to the states of the Dukes of Burgundy of the House of Valois thanks to the marriage of Duke Philippe le Hardi with Margaret of Flanders (marriage was celebrated in 1369, but it was not until 1384 that Margaret became Countess of Flanders, Artois, Nevers, Rethel and the (Franche-)Comté of Burgundy Male after the death of her father Louis de proprio jure).

 The County of Flanders bore and the current provinces of East Flanders and the Flemish Community still bears a lion with sable armor and langued gules, that is, the same coat of arms as Brabant by the permutation of yellow and black.